Replacement Glass | Sidelights | Front Door, Entry Door

 Q. Can I replace only the glass, not the panel?

-You can replace the glass, but the molding will have to be reinstalled as well.
-Glass sidelights are normally caulked too, though older single pane glass may be held in place with putty.
+You can replace only the glass, but the moulding will have to be reinstalled as well.
+Glass sidelights are normally caulked, though older single pane glass may be held in place with putty.
 The holding agent will need to be removed to get the old glass out and put the new glass in.

 Q. Can I replace my single pane sidelights with insulated glass?